Your guide to the Canary Islands archipelago

 Lanzarote’s lunar surface

-Timanfaya National Park displays geysers and rugged lava fields of immense beauty.
+Timanfaya National Park reveals geothermal spectacles and rugged lava fields of immense beauty.

 03